View Table of Contents

 What are symptoms and signs of a torn meniscus?

 In some situations, the amount of swelling may not necessarily be enough to notice.
 Sometimes, the patient isn't aware of the initial injury but starts complaining of symptoms that develop later.
+There may not be an acute injury and the torn meniscus may be a consequence of aging, arthritis in the knee, and degeneration or wearing away of the cartilage.

 After the injury, the knee joint irritation may gradually settle down and feel relatively normal as the initial inflammatory response resolves.
 However, other symptoms may develop over time, including any or all of the following: